darshilgit/learning-redis/GETTING_STARTED.md

 └───────────────────────────────────────────────────────────────────────────┘

 📊 WEEK 4 SELF-CHECK:
-    □ Master caching patterns (cache-aside, write-through, write-behind) □ Optimized connection pools and performance
-    □ Secured Redis with AUTH/ACLs
+    □ Built REST API with Redis cache (production-quality) □ Implemented rate limiter with Lua scripts
+    □ Studied all 10 common anti-patterns
+    □ Can calculate memory requirements for use cases □ Ran load tests and understand performance numbers □ Know when to scale up vs scale out
+    □ Understand connection pooling and pipelining
     □ Prepared for system design interviews
-    □ Can explain hot key problem and solutions
-    □ Built production-ready caching layer
-    □ Ready to use Redis in production AND ace interviews
+    □ Ready to use Redis in production confidently

 ═══════════════════════════════════════════════════════════════════════════════
  🎓 GRADUATION: YOU'RE REDIS-READY!